Eve-C-2/wed11amGroup6/use-cases/uc-all-countries-continent.md

 ## EXTENSIONS

-2. **Database connection error:** Display message “Database unavailable.”
-Log the issue and terminate the use case.
+- Database connection error: Display “Database unavailable” and log the issue.
-4. **SQL execution error:** Display message “Query failed.”
-Log the issue and terminate the use case.
+- SQL execution error: Query failed and display according error
-6. **No matching data found:** Display “No data found.” and return to the main menu.
+- No matching data found: Display “No data found.” and return to the main menu.
-6. **Invalid or missing population values:** Replace with 0 or skip rows; display a warning if applicable.

 ## SUB-VARIATIONS